Spiryl/pymetr/docs/subsystem_theory.rst

     print(scope.acquire.depth)  # Queries the current acquisition depth
     # Behind the scenes: scope.acquire.query(":ACQuire:DEPTh?")

 This snippet demonstrates how each property or method call on a subsystem translates into a write or query to the instrument, abstracting the complexity of SCPI commands into user-friendly operations.
+While additionally handling all of the error handing and validation of inputs.